 As you reflect on your management team, think about the impact of the following critical success factors on the quality of support they provide to their employees.

 Provide ongoing support

-Successful leaders embrace their responsibility for supporting their employee’s.
-They hold regular one-on-ones, observe, and provide coaching and reinforcement to help their employees get better at what they do.
-They remove road blocks and provide tools and resources to help their employees acquire new skills.
+Successful leaders embrace their responsibility for supporting their employees.
+They hold regular one-on-ones, observe, and provide coaching and reinforcement to help employees get better at what they do.
+They remove road blocks and provide tools and resources to help employees acquire new skills.

 These respected leaders also know that training alone is not enough.
-Their role is to reinforce what has been taught and help their employees apply what they learned in their daily work.
-In return their grateful and motivated employees regularly go the extra mile to help the team and organization achieve success.
+Their role is to reinforce what has been taught and help employees apply what they learned in their daily work.
+In return, grateful and motivated employees regularly go the extra mile to help the team and organization achieve success.

 Foster learning and growth